isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 such an operation is warranted.

 The server now has a conflict to resolve.
-If Host B boots up and requests an address, the server is not able to assign the reserved address 2001:db8::10.
+If Host B boots up and requests an address, the server cannot immediately assign the reserved address 2001:db8::10.
 A naive approach would to be immediately remove the lease for Host A and create a new one for Host B. That would not solve the problem, though, because as soon as Host B gets the address,